 Head to Zimbabwe to see the breathtaking Victoria Falls, one of the Seven Natural Wonders of the World, and visit one of the national parks which offer a wealth of safari experiences ideal for families.
 In Hwange National Park, search for huge herds of elephants on game drives while in Mana Pools National Park, the river channels are ideal for an adventurous canoe safari, it is also a well-known area for excellent walking safaris.

 The majority of the Zimbabwe camps have an age restriction for children below the age of 6-8, so contact the camp or lodge before you make plans to visit.
 These camps cater to older children with special meals and discounts while some campsites allow children to stay for free.

 Victoria Falls, one of the most iconic tourist destinations in Zimbabwe, has a wide range of activities for children.
 Children in the age group 4-7 can enjoy canopy tours, crocodile cave-digging, bridge slide adventure and elephant-back children safaris.
-Children belonging to the age group 10-12 can travel over the massive gorge by gliding across a cable and go swimming in the Devils pool at the edge of the Victoria Falls.
-Kids aged over 12 can go rappelling, bridge swinging, white-water rafting and game walks.
+Children belonging to the age group 10-12 can travel over the wide gorge by gliding across a cable while kids aged over 12 can go rappelling, bridge swinging, white-water rafting and on game walks.

 Best Family Safari Lodges In Zimbabwe

-- Victoria Falls National Park: Sindabezi Island Camp, Pioneers Camp, Camp Nkwazi, Bushbuck River House Lodge.
+- Victoria Falls National Park: Pioneers Camp, Camp Nkwazi, Bushbuck River House Lodge

-- Zambezi National Park: The River Club (Zambia), Great Plains Conservation Mpala Jena Camp, Zambezi Sands River Camp.
+- Zambezi National Park: Great Plains Conservation Mpala Jena Camp, Zambezi Sands River Camp

-- Gonarezhou National Park: Chipinda Pools Tented Camp and Mabalauta Campsites.
+- Gonarezhou National Park: Chipinda Pools Tented Camp, Mabalauta Campsites